jpmonettas/re-mount-module-browser/README.md

 ### Roadmap
 - Index npm dependencies
-- Index more code facts to be able to create linterns
+- Index more code facts to be able to create lint tools